Nokia-Bell-Labs/pretrained-imu-encoders/README.md

 </div>

 # News
+- PRIMUS has been accepted for **oral presentation (lecture) at ICASSP 2025**!
+Join us on **Wed, April 9th, 5:00 PM in Room MR1.01 (Physiological & Wearable Signal Processing I), Hyderabad International Conference Centre**.
+- Pretrained model checkpoint has been released at https://zenodo.org/records/15147513 .
+See [below](#experiments) for more information.
-- PRIMUS has been accepted to [ICASSP 2025](https://2025.ieeeicassp.org/).
+- PRIMUS has been accepted at [ICASSP 2025](https://2025.ieeeicassp.org/).
 - The paper is available on [arXiv](https://arxiv.org/abs/2411.15127).
 - A short version of the work was presented at the [Time Series in the Age of Large Models Workshop at NeurIPS 2024](https://neurips-time-series-workshop.github.io/accepted-papers/).